Landscape with Wheelbarrow

 Landscape with Wheelbarrow is a watercolor on cream wove paper painting by the Dutch Post-Impressionist painter Vincent van Gogh.
 In 1883, Van Gogh painted a vast piece of land in emerald and chartreuse-like colors accompanied by a lonesome wheelbarrow in the middle ground along with red roofed cottages on the horizon line.
 The painting is accented with graphite.
-It is in permanent collection at the Cleveland Museum of Art.
+It is now in the Cleveland Museum of Art, Ohio.

 Drenthe, Netherlands

 Van Gogh started this watercolor painting merely one year after beginning professional work as an artist.
 After a secret relationship with a woman known as Sien, whom his family did not approve of, Van Gogh left The Hague at the advice of his friends in September 1883.
 Van Gogh wanted to visit an area of open countryside and endless fields of green and reached a city named Drenthe, in north-east Netherlands to take inspiration from the wild landscape.
 This city was primarily known to be untouched by the Industrial Revolution.
 Van Gogh described the terrain as peaceful and beautiful: "What tranquility, what expanse, what calmness in this nature."